Removing An Antique Sewing Machine From The Cabinet

 The wood box is one of two I got for $2.50.
 They are part of an antique dresser I believe.

-The wood bell was an auction purchase by the JTS.
+The wood bell was purchased at auction by the JTS.
 It was in a caddy of tools.
-I’m not sure that wood clangor is going to ring very loud against the wood bell.
+I’m not sure that the wood clangor will ring very loud against the wood bell.
 Cute though.

 The metal step stool was $2.50.
 You can never have too many step stools.